 Here's some food for thought on the status of technology in the luxury hospitality industry.

 - Luxury consumers might eventually rely on AI-powered digital assistants to help decide how, where, and when to purchase travel.
-In a study by Oracle, 50% of guests said that ordering through a virtual assistant would improve their experience, while 33% said that they would visit the hotel more often.
+In a study by Oracle, 50% of guests said that ordering through a virtual assistant would improve their guest experience, while 33% said that they would visit the hotel more often.
 It's easy to imagine how voice search would speed up the hotel booking process, especially for last-minute room bookers, making the user experience much faster.
 So what does this mean for luxury hotels?
 With the rise of voice interfaces, travel marketers and luxury brands should realign their strategies to move towards simple, conversational content styles on their sites and social media.
 This will not only help with voice search, but also gives your brand a more approachable feel that will motivate more guest bookings.

-- Having user-generated content on social media is now a cornerstone for luxury hotel brands.
+- Having user-generated content (UGC) on social media is now a cornerstone for luxury hotel brands.
 Hoteliers that feature UGC in their Instagram posts see six times more interactions per post, while UGC on brand sites increases conversion rates by 9.6%.
 As luxury travelers find importance not only in the experience but also sharing something few people can, featuring UGC on social channels boosts their social recognition.
 Brands that leverage UGC well can foster stronger customer relationships while building an authentic brand that influences potential customers' decision-making.

 - There are currently 23 billion “Internet of Things” connected devices installed worldwide.
 IoT is opening up home automation to the everyday consumer, with 28% of U.S households expected to become “smart homes" in 2020.
 As such, travelers now expect similar comforts in the hotel environment, where they can enjoy the same conveniences from smart devices without much friction.
 In reality, luxury chains such as Hilton have already been testing the concept of a connected room in different hotels.
 However, hoteliers must consider things such as seamlessness and the individual user experience when adopting technologies into their systems.
 By knowing when to incorporate IoT and when to utilize the value of humans in building relationships, luxury brands can truly enhance the guest experience and allow human needs to be at the heart of every guest interaction.